Ruiqi327/Ruiqi327/README.md

 ## Hi there 👋 I'm Ruiqi!

 Currently I am a first-year master student in Department of Electronic Engineering, Tsinghua University (THU), supervised by Prof. Yongfeng Huang.
 Prior to that, I received my B.Eng. degree in College of Electronic Information, Sichuan University in 2025.
-Now my researach interests mainly cover natural language processing (NLP) and reinforcement learning for large language models (LLMs).
+Now my researach interests focus on **Training Methods for Large Language Models Driven by Synthetic Data**.

+From 2026.5 I am an intern at Lumos, Beijing, where I participate in some research on pretraining for VLA models.

 I used to do some research in time-varying optimization and control theory from 2022 to 2025, supervised by Prof. Xingxing Ju.
 As the team leader, I won the national award in the College student's innovation program for this research.
 I am still very interested in designing control-inspired optimization algorithms.